stuchly/tviblindi/README.md

 Xquartz necessary on macos.... so it seems

-Witness complexes require CGAL library
+Witness complexes require CGAL library version 4.*.*